America's Health Rankings, United Health Foundation Logo

 • Sexual health and relationship development.

-Women who lack stable housing, continuous health coverage and social or financial support are less likely to attend postpartum follow-up care.
-These individuals are missing opportunities for screening and treatment of postpartum concerns, contraception counseling and overall guidance and support needed after childbirth.
+Women who lack stable housing, continuous health coverage or social or financial support are less likely to attend postpartum follow-up care.
+These structural barriers cause many women to miss opportunities for counseling, screening and treatment for postpartum concerns and overall guidance and support needed after childbirth.

 Postpartum visits are more common among:

-• Women with private insurance compared with women who are uninsured and with public insurance.
+• Women with health insurance compared with uninsured women.

-The American College of Obstetricians and Gynecologists (ACOG) suggests an initial assessment within the first three weeks of birth, followed by individualized, ongoing care, and concluding with a comprehensive well-woman visit no later than 12 weeks after birth.
+The American College of Obstetricians and Gynecologists (ACOG) suggests an initial assessment within the first three weeks of birth, and concluding with a comprehensive well-woman visit no later than 12 weeks after birth, with ongoing individualized care in between as needed.
 Multiple visits may be recommended for women with complex medical problems.

 Strategies to increase postpartum visits include: